justinkelly/duraspace-xml/README.md

 Reformats EndNote XML to work with DuraSpace/Fedora digital repository

-This is a very simple Atom.io package to remformat XML from ENdNote so that it can be imported and displayed correctly in DuraSpace/Fedora
+This is a very simple Atom.io package to remformat XML from EndNote so that it can be imported and displayed correctly in DuraSpace/Fedora

 It performs the following conversions